McDonald’s has announced plans to reduce the use of antibiotics in its beef.

-The company said its first step will be to partner with beef producers in its top 10 beef sourcing markets, including the United States, to “measure and understand” the current.
-Based on those findings, by 2020, will establish targets for reducing medically important antibiotics in its beef supply chain.
+The company said its first step will be to partner with beef producers in its top 10 beef sourcing markets, including the United States, to “measure and understand” the current usage of antibiotics.
+Based on those findings, by 2020, McDonald’s will establish targets for reducing medically important antibiotics in its beef supply chain.

 Two years after that, the company says it will begin reporting progress against these targets.

-According to the World Health Organization (WHO),is one of the biggest public health threats of our time.
+According to the World Health Organization (WHO), antibiotic resistance is one of the biggest public health threats of our time.
 Antibiotic resistance occurs naturally, but overuse of the medications in both humans and animals is accelerating the process and contributing to growing problems with drug-resistant “superbugs” that can’t be easily treated.

 McDonald’s is the world’s largest burger chains, operating in 120 countries and territories with more than 36,000 locations.

 “McDonald’s believes antibiotic resistance is a critical public health issue, and we take seriously our unique position to use our scale for good to continue to address this challenge,” Keith Kenny, McDonald’s global vice president for sustainability, said in a statement.

 McDonald’s recently received an “F” grade from consumer groups assessing its practices and policies on antibiotics use in beef products.
 That report, published in October by the Center for Food Safety, Consumer Reports, Food Animal Concerns Trust, U.S. PIRG Education Fund, Friends of the Earth, and Natural Resources Defense Council, gave 22 burger chains “F” grades “for lacking any announced policy to source beef raised without the routine use of antibiotics.”

 However, some of those groups had a positive response to McDonald’s announcement Tuesday.